American Family vs. USAA: Which one is the cheapest?

 American Family vs. USAA: Rates by age group

-For teens - one of the most expensive age groups to insure - USAA offers the lowest rates at $4,385 per year.
+For teens—one of the most expensive age groups to insure–USAA offers the lowest rates at $4,385 per year.
 American Family is more expensive, with an average cost of $4,515 for a teen driver.

-Age plays a major role in calculating insurance rates.
-Companies look at things like speeding, accidents and distracted driving.
-Teen drivers are seen as high-risk, which makes them one of the most expensive age groups to insure.
-Rates usually go down as you get older.
+Age affects insurance rates greatly.
+Companies consider factors like speeding, accidents, and distracted driving.
+They see teen drivers as high-risk, making them one of the most expensive groups to insure.
+Rates usually drop as you get older.

 Age groupAmerican FamilyUSAA